Tagged: pd-l2ork

 Upcoming Premiere

 Coming up on Saturday, October 19th, 2024 @ 8p ET in the Old Town Alexandria VA Waterfront Park, a premiere of a new work commissioned by the City of Alexandria VA Office of the Arts, featuring the L2Ork International Ensemble featuring projection mapping by Thomas Tucker.
-Come experience a telematic music co-creation of the latest EDM-style work by the artist thousands of miles apart!
+Come experience a telematic music co-creation of the latest EDM-style work by artists thousands of miles apart!

 Learn more at: